davwys/arduino-sport-to-mavlink/README.md

 ## Wiring

 Here's how to wire up an Arduino Nano for this project.
 Note that for other Arduinos, pinouts may vary.
-This graph assumes the arduino is powered with 5V via USB - you can power it directly from the TX module as well, but make sure the voltage matches what your Arduino supports!
+This graph assumes the arduino is powered with 5V via USB - you can power it directly from the TX module as well (for example if you want to connect via BT), but make sure the voltage matches what your Arduino supports!
-Full Bluetooth module support coming soon!
+Bluetooth was tested with a HC-05 module at 38400 bauds, others will most likely work as well.
+If you need a different baud rate, make sure to change it in the setup{}.

 ![Alt text](wiring.jpg?raw=true "Title")